feldera/feldera/docs/docs/guides/sql.md

-# Writing DBSP programs using SQL
+# Writing Feldera programs using SQL

 ## High-level program structure

-DBSP only supports two kinds of SQL statements: table definition statements, and view definition statements.
+Feldera only supports two kinds of SQL statements: table definition statements, and view definition statements.
 Each table definition becomes an input, and each view definition becomes an output.
 Here is an example program: